 - Open June 30 to August 27 – daily 10:00 AM to 7:00 PM

-Campground Office: The staff at the campground office will help you with check-in (any time after 2 pm.) and check-out (by 11 am.).
-You can also buy some grocery items, treats and firewood.
+Campground Office: The staff at the campground office will help you with check-in (any time after 2 pm.) and check-out (by noon.).
+You can also buy ice, treats and firewood.

-Services: We offer laundry, bathroom and shower facilities, as well as a free sewer dump.
-There is a small fee for some services.
+Services: We offer bathroom and shower facilities, as well as a free sewer dump.

 Campfires: Most sites have fire rings.
 Firewood can be purchased at the Campground Office.

 Fishing: Cast a line and catch a big one!
 Pickerel, Jack/Northern Pike and Black Crappy all call Lake Minnewatsa home.
 Fishing licence required.

 Walking & Cycling: Stroll, run, or cycle the beautiful Kinsmen Footpath and Minnewasta Trail.
 (See campground map for trailhead locations.)

 Golfing: Enjoy a challenging game of golf at the nearby 18 hole Minnewasta Golf and Country Club.